uditalias/swamp/README.md

     # to the service in order to pass messages/file descriptors
 ```

-Not that the above would fail in python if the service isn't running from swamp, a safer alternative is:
+Note that the above would fail in python if the service isn't running from swamp, a safer alternative is:

 ```python